Support for Lactation and Breastfeeding

 Including Baby Care Basics, Realities of Parenthood, Mindful Moms, and breastfeeding classes

-Offered by the U-M Faculty and Staff Assistance Program (FASAP), this is a drop-in group for women faculty and staff members seeking support just prior to or following the birth or adoption of a child.
+Offered by the U-M Faculty and Staff Counseling and Consultation Office (FASCCO), this is a drop-in group for women faculty and staff members seeking support just prior to or following the birth or adoption of a child.
 Contact Tina at (734) 936-8660 for more information and to register.

 La Leche League International provides breastfeeding information, connections to mother-to-mother forums, access to personal support in your local area, and podcasts on breastfeeding and parenting topics.
 La Leche League of Ann Arbor offers mother-to-mother support, monthly meetings, telephone help, and a lending library.